woodyp/woodyp.info/Woody_Pewitt_cv.md

 Worked to develop a new product as a startup within Telerik, which is a patent-pending Cloud-based cross-platform mobile development solution.
 Responsible for executing product and business strategy, including content creation through vendors, Jr. developers, and on my own to gain product visibility, market recognition, and product adoption.
 The product targeted new markets for Telerik as part of an overall Cloud strategy for the company.
 She provided engineering with product guidance and product management.

-I directed and developed many functional Single Page Applications (SPA) for demonstration/education resources, as well as worked on several proof=of-concept applications with early adopters and major customers.
+I directed and developed many functional Single Page Applications (SPA) for demonstration/education resources and worked on several proof-of-concept applications with early adopters and major customers.

 ### King Schools

 #### Director of Software Development, 2011 - 2012

 Responsible for all software architecture, development, and maintenance at King Schools, the world's leading producer of aviation training videos and computer software.
-Architected and led the development team to deliver the first King Schools ASP.NET MCV based HTML5 learning management platform.
+Architected and led the development team to deliver the first King Schools ASP.NET MVC-based HTML5 learning management platform.
 The first version was delivered in less than five months, where previous development efforts to provide a new platform had failed after over a year's effort.

 ### DevExpress